twallema/pySODM/docs/influenza_1718.md

 ### The model

 Opposed to ODE models, where the user had to define an `integrate()` function to compute the values of the derivatives at time {math}`t`, the user will have to define [two functions](models.md) to setup an SDE model: 1) A function to compute the rates at time {math}`t` named `compute_rates()`, and 2) A function to compute the values of the model states at time {math}`t+\tau` named `apply_transitionings()`.
-As we did in the [packed-bed continuous flow reactor](enzyme_kinetics.md) tutorial, we'll stratifiy the model into age groups by specifying a variable `dimension_names` in our model declaration and we'll implement the parameter {math}`f_a` as a stratified parameter by specifying a variable `parameter_stratified_names`. **As dimension name, we use the same name as the age dimension in the dataset: `'age_group'`.
+As we did in the [packed-bed continuous flow reactor](enzyme_kinetics.md) tutorial, we'll stratifiy the model into age groups by specifying a variable `dimensions` in our model declaration and we'll implement the parameter {math}`f_a` as a stratified parameter by specifying a variable `stratified_parameters`. **As dimension name, we use the same name as the age dimension in the dataset: `'age_group'`.
 The coordinates of the dimension will be defined later when the model is initialized, we'll have to use the same coordinates as the dataset.** As in the [enzyme kinetics tutorial](enzyme_kinetics.md), we'll group our model in a file called `models.py` to reduce the complexity of our calibration script.
 We introduce one additional state in the model, the incidence of new detected cases, `I_m_inc`, which we'll use this state to match our data to.

 ```python
 from pySODM.models.base import SDEModel